walterbender/Syllabi/edtech.md

 Goal
 ----

-Finalization of a design for manufacturing; and
+Finalization of a design for manufacturing.

 Questions to Consider
 ---------------------

-* Is your design manufacturable?
-* What is its projected lifetime of use and utility?
-* Is it maintainable?
-* Is it repairable?
-By whom?
+* What constraints does manufacturing put on your design?
+* What compromises must you make in light of these constraints?
-* Are there environmental contraints on its operation?
+* Are there established design/manufacturing practices to which you can adhere?

 <a name="PRODUCTION">
 14. RECOMMENDATIONS FOR PRODUCTION